 Here is an overview of what we need to create blocks to do:

 To proceed, switch to the Blocks Editor.

-Create the variable holes.
-For now, we will give it a "dummy" initial value of an empty list; we'll set the real initial value in the Screen1.Initialize event handler, which gets executed each time the app loads the screen.
-(For technical reasons, components cannot be referred to in variable initialize blocks, which are run before the app has started.)
+Create the variable and name it holes.
+For now, we will give it a "dummy" initial value of an empty list.
+We'll set the real initial value in the Screen1.Initialize event handler, which gets executed each time the app loads the screen.
 Here is a picture and list of the blocks you will need:

 |create empty list||Lists||Create an empty list, to be filled in when the program starts.|

-The first event to occur in any program in Screen1.Initialize, so we will put start-up code in that handler.
+The first event to occur in any app is Screen1.Initialize, so we will put start-up code in that handler.
 Specifically, we will add the hole components to the list holes, set each hole's Picture property to "hole.png", and call MoveMole.
 Since we have not yet written MoveMole, we will create an empty procedure with that name, which we will fill in later.

 |Screen1.Initialize||Screen1||Specify what should happen when the app starts.|